State of the Art (Hilltop Hoods album)

-State of the Art is the fifth studio album released by Australian hip hop trio, Hilltop Hoods, on 12 June 2009.
+State of the Art is the fifth studio album by Australian hip hop trio Hilltop Hoods, released on 12 June 2009, by Golden Era Records.

-At the ARIA Music Awards of 2009, the album won ARIA Award for Best Urban Album while Suffa won ARIA Award for Engineer of the Year for this release.
+At the ARIA Music Awards of 2009, the album won Best Urban Album while Suffa won Engineer of the Year for this release.

 At the J Awards of 2009, the album was nominated for Australian Album of the Year.

 Background

 State of the Art is the first release by their newly founded record label, Golden Era Records.
 It is the first release to be made by the group since their ARIA Award winning album, The Hard Road, in 2006, and its remix album, The Hard Road: Restrung, which was released in 2007.
 These albums were both released under their previous label Obese Records.
 The first track on the album, 'The Return' is about how long it had been since they last released an album.

 The album contains 3 singles, first single "Chase That Feeling", was released on 8 May 2009.
 The other two singles "Still Standing" and "The Light You Burned" were released with the album on 12 June 2009, then re-released with remix, instrumental and radio edited versions of the songs a few months after their initial release.
 There are 12 tracks in the album, and 2 extra bonus tracks.
 Several tracks contain features from Trials, Pharoahe Monch, and several members of the Adelaide Symphony Orchestra.
 Other acts that also appear on the album are Briggs, Funkoars and Vents, who are also signed to Golden Era Records and appear on the iTunes bonus track 'Rent Week'.

-Similar to previous releases by the group, 'State of the Art' features sound samples taken from a variety of sources.
-The influences of this album are both retro and contemporary, featuring soundbites taken from songs and films from 1969 to 2008.
+The production for State of the Art was mainly held by Suffa, with "She's So Ugly" and "Classic Example" being produced by Pokerbeats and DJ Nu-Mark, respectively.
+As in previous albums, Suffa’s eclectic sampling pulls from various genres, including rock, jazz, soul, funk, and psychedelic pop, while blending a broad range of hip-hop subgenres like New York Boom Bap, Mafioso, and Horrorcore.

 The album debuted at number one on the Australian ARIA Charts and has been certified double platinum by the Australian Recording Industry Association (ARIA) for shipments exceeding 140,000 copies.
 In 2020 the album was certified triple platinum after shipments of State of the Art exceeded 210, 000 copies.

 Artwork

-State of the Art is the 4th studio album to feature the character of 'Armageddon' on the cover, a creation of Hilltop Hoods to adorn their albums.
+State of the Art is the 5th studio album, and 13th release to feature the character of 'Armageddon' on the cover, a creation of Hilltop Hoods to adorn their albums.
 The trio consider him to be the 4th member of the band, and said they were inspired in their youth to create him by Iron Maiden's popular character 'Eddie'.

 The illustration for the album and associated releases was provided by John Engelhardt, and graphic design provided by April77 Creative.
 Associated Photography release with the album was created by Mathematics & Conan Whitehouse, and image post production services were provided by Ben Funnel.